LoyolaChicagoBooks/introcs-csharp/rst/arithmetic.rst

 close to the actual quotient.
 We say close,
 because C# stores
-s with only a limited precision, so in fact results are only approximate in general.
+values with only a limited precision, so in fact results are only approximate in general.
 For example:

 .. code-block:: none